zainaraza43/blog/content/posts/2023-10-18-gcp-caddy-tutorial.md

 python3 app.py &
 ```

 Notice that we use `&`.
 This runs the application in the background.
-You'll need to be careful with running applications in the background like this, because it can be difficult to find and stop them later if you're not familiar with Linux.
+You'll need to be careful with running applications in the background like this because it can be difficult to find and stop them later if you're not familiar with Linux.

 To terminate the process running on port 8080 (our sample website), we can use the following command: